Apache Flink - Core Concepts¶

 When using processing time, the watermark advances at regular intervals, typically every second.
 Events within the window are emitted for processing, once the watermark surpasses the end of that window.

-Parallel watermarking is an example of getting data from 4 partitions with 2 kafka consumers and 2 windows:
+Parallel watermarking is an example of reading from four partitions with two Kafka consumers and two windows:

 Shuffling is done as windows are computing some COUNT or GROUP BY operations.
 Event A arriving at 3:13, and B[3:20] on green partitions, and are processed by Window 1 which considers 60 minutes time between 3:00 and 4:00.

-The source connector sends a Watermark for each partition independently.
-If the out-of-orderness is set to be 5 minutes, a watermark is created with a timestamp 3:08 = 3:13 - 5 (partition 0) and at 3:15 (3:20 - 5) for partition 1.
-The generator sends the minimum of both.
-The timestamp reflects how complete the stream is so far: it could not be no more completed than the further behind which was event at 3:13,
+The source connector sends a watermark for each partition independently.
+If the out-of-orderness is set to 5 minutes, a watermark is created with timestamp 3:08 (= 3:13 - 5) for partition 0 and 3:15 (= 3:20 - 5) for partition 1.
+The generator emits the minimum of both.
+The timestamp reflects how complete the stream is so far: the stream cannot be more complete than the slowest partition, here bounded by the event at 3:13.

-• Records may not being seen in output table or topic.
+Records may not appear in the output table or topic.
 When testing with only a few events, this fails to meet the initial "safety margin" of 250 events per partition.
 This causes the system to apply a massive 7-day default margin, which stalls the watermark indefinitely and prevents time windows from ever closing and producing a result.

 The following metrics are used at the operator and task level

-Watermarks can be seen in Apache flink Console.
+Watermarks can be viewed in the Apache Flink web UI.

 Confluent Cloud for Flink

-• There is a support for configurable late data handling to DLQ to avoid data drop.
-Developers choose between three options: "pass," "drop," or "send to a dead letter queue (DLQ)
+- There is support for configurable late-data handling to a DLQ to avoid dropping data.
+Developers choose among three options: "pass," "drop," or "send to a dead letter queue (DLQ)."

 The approach is to add a virtual column to keep the Kafka partition number: